Don’t be afraid to decoupage furniture!

 Remember: It doesn’t have to be perfect … and there are lots of ways to fix your decoupaging mistakes if you mess up like I do.
 These 5 Tips for Decoupaging Paper Napkins onto Furniture will help you create a beautiful look on your next furniture makeover project.

 I got the table upstairs in our shop, All Things New Again in Leesburg, Virginia.
 It was up there all summer, but nobody bought it so I finally took it home to paint.
 We have a lot of great project pieces up in our attic, but like this table, most of the stuff needs a little TLC.
 This table has a great shape, really cool rope molding around the tabletop … and two big chunks of veneer missing.

 After scraping off the remaining veneer to reveal a smooth surface underneath, I painted the table off-white with hints of pink and blue around the edges and the rope detailing.
 I thought pretty floral napkins would look great on the tabletop.
-I have decoupaged photographs onto furniture before, but this was my first time decoupaging paper napkins.
-They are fragile!
+I have decoupaged photographs onto furniture before, but this was my first time decoupaging paper napkins onto furniture.

 I’m sure there are Expert Decoupagers out there who can apply their napkins super-smooth with no wrinkles, rips or tears whatsoever.
 I am not one of them!
 I knew the wrinkles would be an issue so I decided to embrace them up front.
 I crumpled up the napkin to make it wrinkly from the start.
 This hid the deep creases from where the napkin was folded inside the package and it gave my tabletop a timeworn, vintage look.
 I did it on purpose!
 Really!